ibm-cloud-docs/containers/kubernetes-service-cli.md

 Enable a health check monitor that you configured.
 {: shortdesc}

-Note that the first time you create a health check monitor, you must configure and enable it with the `ibmcloud ks nlb-dns-monitor-configure` command.
+The first time you create a health check monitor, you must configure and enable it with the `ibmcloud ks nlb-dns-monitor-configure` command.
 Use the `ibmcloud ks nlb-dns-monitor-enable` command only to enable a monitor that you configured but did not yet enable, or to re-enable a monitor that you previously disabled.

 ```
 ibmcloud ks nlb-dns-monitor-enable --cluster CLUSTER --nlb-host HOST_NAME [--json] [-s]